Kion Etete: Cardiff City

 On 31 January 2025, after signing a new contract with Cardiff, he joined League One side Bolton Wanderers on loan for the remainder of the season.
 He made his debut a day later, coming on as a late substitute against Reading with the score at 0–0.
 In the 89th minute, the referee adjudged that Etete handballed the ball in the box — with Reading going in to convert the penalty.
-His new team went on to lose 1—0.
+His new team went on to lose 1–0.

 On 1 August 2025, Etete joined fellow League One side Rotherham United on a season-long loan.
+On 15 January 2026, the loan deal was terminated early.
+A week later, he joined Scottish Premiership side St Mirren on loan for the remainder of the season.
+On 1 September 2026 Etete joined EFL League Two club Newport County on loan for the remainder of the 2026-27 season.

 Personal life

 Etete was born in England to an English mother and Nigerian father.